wtistang/LibertyGettingStarted-Lab/README_ori.md

 ## Liberty Getting Started tasks

-WebSphere Liberty (**Liberty**) is a lightweight open framework for building fast and efficient cloud-native Java microservices.
+**Liberty** is a lightweight open framework for building fast and efficient cloud-native Java microservices.
 Build cloud-native apps and microservices while running only what you need.
 It is the most flexible server runtime available to Java developers in this solar system.

-Liberty is built on the open source Open Liberty codebase.
-Open Liberty is designed with both developers and application business owners in mind.
+* Open Liberty is designed with both developers and application business owners in mind.
     * It delivers the latest Java APIs and integrates with the most popular Developer and Build tools.
     * It has built-in innovation like zero-migration to reduce application runtime costs and delivery effort.
-* Liberty is downstream of Open Liberty so anything that works on Open Liberty works on Liberty.
+    * WebSphere Liberty is downstream of Open Liberty so anything that works on Open Liberty works on WebSphere Liberty.
-* Same Monthly Continuous Delivery Release Cycle as Liberty
+    * Same Monthly Continuous Delivery Release Cycle as WebSphere Liberty
-* You do not need to switch to Liberty for commercial support
+    * You do not need to switch to WebSphere Liberty for commercial support

 **Liberty Tools** is a set of intuitive developer tools for the Eclipse IDE, Visual Studio Code, and IntelliJ IDEA development environments.
 These tools adopt a Maven/Gradle-centric approach and enable fast, iterative cloud-native Java application development through Liberty dev mode.